dmikozzz/FitnessTrackerAPI/Testing/AutomatedTests.md

 ```
 Got the expected results with a total running duration of 2s and 988ms.
 ```
+### Test Details
+**Location**
+ Fitness Tracker API > Automated tests >  07.
+Multiple requests
+**Purpose**
+To ensure that the API can handle concurrent request while maintaining data consistency under load.
+**Other information**
+Did a functional test instead of a performance test due to it showing many errors,
+because there is a rate limit of 300.

 #
-## 8. Test if the API correctly handles different HTTP methods (GET, POST, PUT, DELETE) for each endpoint and returns appropriate status codes and responses for each method.
+## 8. Create an automated test and test if the API correctly handles different HTTP methods (GET, POST, PUT, DELETE) for each endpoint and returns appropriate status codes and responses for each method.

 - #### Steps:
 1. Send a GET request to: http://localhost:3000/API/users/